espal-digital-development/espal-core/README.md

 ## Questions and Answers

+- Q: Are domain suffixes supported?
+    - A: No and the reason is that having to check the existence of the suffix chunk would cause a massive performance impact.
+It's a better solution to use a wildcard SSL with subdomains than trying to cramp a performance impacting path chunk.

-TODO :: ~
+TODO :: More general info

 ## License

 This package is made available under an MIT-style license.
 See LICENSE.txt.

-## Questions & Answers

-- Q: Are domain suffixes supported?
-    - A: No and the reason is that having to check the existence of the suffix chunk would cause a massive performance impact.
-It's a better solution to use a wildcard SSL with subdomains than trying to cramp a performance impacting path chunk.